djcooke/compendium/_potd_111_enemies/salamander.md

   resolution: false
 abilities:
   - name: Mucin
-    description: 'grants unbreakable stoneskin; can be interrupted'
+    description: 'grants stoneskin (1/3 of max HP, 8s) to self; can be interrupted'
 ---